camunda/camunda-docs/docs/components/integration-framework/connectors/custom-built-connectors/connector-sdk.md

 ## Testing

-Making sure your connector's business logic works as expected is vital to developing the connector.
+Ensuring your connector's business logic works as expected is vital to developing the connector.
 The SDK aims to make testing of connectors convenient without imposing strict requirements on your test development flow.
 The SDK is not enforcing any testing libraries.